-Getting to delete trash files on a Mac is quite an easy task to do except if you run into some sort of problems.
-The problems could range from emptying trash while the file is still in using or locked.
+Getting to delete trash files on a Mac is quite an easy task to do except if you run into some sort of problem.
+The problems could range from emptying trash while the file is still in use or locked.
 If these are some problems when immediately deleting a file and emptying the Trash, we provide you the ways to empty the Trash that you should try.
-Most times, it can free up more space on Mac by deleting files or emptying trash, but as aforementioned, there might be issues that might prevent you from deleting files from trash.
+Most times, it can free up more space on Mac by deleting files or emptying trash, but as aforementioned, there might be issues that might prevent you from deleting files from the trash.

 How to Move Files to Trash on Mac (Easy)

 Here are some ways to move files you don’t need to trash from Mac.

 - Drag and drop the file unwanted on the Dock’s Trash icon.

 - Highlight the file(s) that you want to delete and right-click on it and then select the option of “Move to Trash.“

 - Navigate to the file location, click on it, and then hit the “Command + Delete” button to move it directly to the Trash folder.

 Just as it is in your Windows Recycle bin, these methods won’t permanently delete anything and allow the files to remain in your Trash folder until it is finally deleted.
 This, however, is programmed in a way that you don’t get to accidentally delete important files you might be needing later.
 So then, your deleted files will remain in your Trash Folder till you go and complete the deleting all by yourself.
 However, if it turns out that you want to free up more space on your Mac, then you’d need to go and delete every one of the files from your Trash.

 It isn’t difficult to delete files from your Trash folder.